Hadeweka/Crystal2Day/README.md

 # Prerequisites

 * Crystal
-* SDL 2
+* SDL 2 (SDL 3 is not yet supported)
+* Git (For installing Anyolite)
+* GCC or Microsoft Visual Studio (for installing Anyolite)
+* Ruby (for installing Anyolite)
+* Rake (for installing Anyolite)

 # Installing

 Currently, this shard can simply be used by adding it into your `shard.yml`.

-Make sure to have SDL installed, or linking will fail.
+Make sure to have SDL 2 and its libraries installed, or linking will fail.

 # A simple example